Why Recurrent Yeast Infections Require a Different Approach

 - allergies to semen

-Of these, food sensitivities are extremely common and often something that women don’t realize they have.
-Vaginitis, inflammation of the vagina, may be the only obvious symptom.
+Of these, food sensitivities are widespread and often go unnoticed by women.
+Vaginitis, inflammation of the vagina, may be the only noticeable symptom.
 Gluten and dairy are common triggers for this, but it could be literally anything you eat.

-Vaginal swabs did show yeast and symptoms improved with yeast treatment but the infection came back.
+Vaginal swabs showed yeast, and symptoms improved with antifungal treatment, but the infection returned.
 Then we have to ask, why is your system so receptive to yeast?

 Pregnancy1

 Hormones influence your susceptibility to yeast infection.
 Pregnancy is an altered hormonal state.
 So, you might be more susceptible to yeast infections while pregnant.
-Also during pregnancy, your immune function is somewhat altered.
+Also, during pregnancy, your immune function changes somewhat.
 This is in order to protect the developing baby from rejection by your immune system.

 Birth control pills1 and HRT2